qazifabiahoq/QuickList/README.md

 This project emerged from real-world frustration experienced by team member Qazi Fabia Hoq during previous work involving product tagging and categorization.
 Spending 5-10 minutes per item to create proper product listings, ensure accurate categorization, and optimize for searchability revealed a critical inefficiency plaguing e-commerce platforms.

-ThreadUp presented the perfect case study: North America's largest resale marketplace losing sellers to competitors due to this exact listing friction problem.
+thredUP presented the perfect case study: North America's largest resale marketplace losing sellers to competitors due to this exact listing friction problem.

 ---

-## Business Problem: ThreadUp's Seller Churn Crisis
+## Business Problem: thredUP's Seller Churn Crisis

 ### Company Background

-ThreadUp generates $322 million in annual revenue operating the largest online resale marketplace for secondhand apparel in North America.
-The company built its business on managed consignment where sellers mail clothing and ThreadUp handles listing, photography, pricing, and fulfillment.
+thredUP generates $322 million in annual revenue operating the largest online resale marketplace for secondhand apparel in North America.
+The company built its business on managed consignment where sellers mail clothing and thredUP handles listing, photography, pricing, and fulfillment.

 ### The Critical Problem

 In November 2025, CEO James Reinhart announced a strategic pivot toward peer-to-peer selling, acknowledging the company was losing sellers to competitors.
 Research revealed sellers were strategically splitting inventory across platforms based on item value.

-**Low-value items** went to ThreadUp consignment because individual listing effort wasn't worthwhile. **High-value, premium pieces** went to peer-to-peer platforms like Poshmark, Mercari, and Depop where sellers controlled pricing, listed instantly, and captured higher payouts.
+**Low-value items** went to thredUP consignment because individual listing effort wasn't worthwhile. **High-value, premium pieces** went to peer-to-peer platforms like Poshmark, Mercari, and Depop where sellers controlled pricing, listed instantly, and captured higher payouts.

 The fundamental issue: creating quality peer-to-peer listings requires 5-10 minutes of manual effort per item.
 For sellers with inventories of 50-100 items, this effort barrier becomes prohibitive.

 ### The Negative Spiral

-ThreadUp was hemorrhaging its most profitable inventory.
-Without premium inventory, ThreadUp couldn't attract buyers seeking high-quality pieces.
+thredUP was hemorrhaging its most profitable inventory.
+Without premium inventory, thredUP couldn't attract buyers seeking high-quality pieces.
 Lower inventory quality reduced buyer traffic, making the platform less attractive to sellers, perpetuating the cycle.

 ### Why Peer-to-Peer Will Fail Without AI

 The fundamental tension persists: consignment offers convenience but low payouts, while peer-to-peer offers control but requires manual effort.
 No platform has solved this.

-ThreadUp's pivot to peer-to-peer will fail unless they eliminate listing friction.
+thredUP's pivot to peer-to-peer will fail unless they eliminate listing friction.
 Without solving this core problem, peer-to-peer simply replicates the same churn on a different business model.

 ---